-With all the options for water-based hardwood floor finish, it can be hard to distinguish what finish is best for your wood floor.
+With all the options for water-based hardwood floor finish, it can be hard to distinguish which is best for your floor.
 We talk through two leading water-based finishes with Brad West, Bona’s Midwest Territory Manager.

 We answer common questions like:

 - What’s the coverage of Traffic HD Floor Finish?

 - What’s the difference between Bona Mega and Mega One?

 - When should I use Bona Mega vs. Traffic HD?

 Watch the video above or keeping reading to find out whether to use Mega One or Traffic HD for your next job.

 Can you use Bona wood floor finish over a bare wood floor?

 Bona recommends using a sealer under their wood floor finishes.
 While their finishes can act like a sealer, using a sealer gives more depth and an extra build layer.
 It also mimics the look that many homeowners with an oil-based finished floor are used to.

 Most finishes are also going to react with the tannin in the wood.
 A sealer reduces that affect so that you keep the rich color of the stain.